SEO vs. SEA: When is which worthwhile?

 How long does it take for SEO to show results?

-Is SEO a one-time or ongoing investment?
+Is SEO a one-off event or an ongoing process?

-What does a click cost on Google Ads in Austria?
+How much does a click cost on Google Ads in Austria?

-Click prices vary enormously by industry and keyword.
-Here are benchmarks for the Austrian market: Trades/gastronomy: €0.50–2 per click.
-E-commerce: €0.30–1.50 per click.
-B2B services: €2–8 per click.
-Lawyers: €5–20 per click.
-Insurance/finance: €8–30 per click.
+Click prices vary enormously depending on the industry and keyword.
+Here are some guidelines for the Austrian market: Crafts/Gastronomy: €0.50–€2 per click.
+E-commerce: €0.30–€1.50 per click.
+B2B services: €2–€8 per click.
+Lawyers: €5–€20 per click.
+Insurance/Finance: €8–€30 per click.
 Actual costs depend on the competitive landscape, ad quality, and bidding strategy.

 Does Google Ads affect my SEO ranking?

-Synergy Effects: How SEO and SEA Reinforce Each Other
+Synergy effects: How SEO and SEA reinforce each other

-The greatest strength of a combined SEO-SEA strategy lies in the synergy effects that emerge when both channels work together intelligently.
-In practice, we regularly observe with our clients in the DACH region that the combination of both channels delivers 20-30% more total performance than the sum of the individual measures.
+The greatest strength of a combined SEO-SEA strategy lies in theSynergy effectsThese advantages arise when both channels work together intelligently.
+In practice, we regularly observe with our clients in the DACH region that the combination of both channels is beneficial.20-30% more overall performancedelivers as the sum of the individual measures.

-Double SERP Dominance
+Double SERP dominance

-- Organic result only: Average CTR of 8-12%
+- Only organic resultsAverage CTR of 8-12%

-- Paid ad only: Average CTR of 3-5%
+- Paid advertisement onlyAverage CTR of 3-5%

-- Both simultaneously: Combined CTR of 15-25% (organic CTR rises by 30-40% because the brand is doubly visible)
+- Both at the same timeCombined CTR of15-25%(The organic CTR increases by 30-40% because the brand is twice as visible)

-Practical tip: Run SEA ads especially for keywords where you rank organically at positions 3-10.
-The dual visibility accelerates trust building and captures clicks you are not yet getting organically.
+Practical tipRun SEA ads, especially for keywords where you rank organically in positions 3-10.
+The double visibility accelerates trust building and captures clicks you're not yet getting organically.

-Using SEA Data for SEO
+Using SEA data for SEO

-- Keyword validation: Test new keywords via SEA before investing months of SEO work.
-Within 2-4 weeks, you see which keywords actually drive conversions
+- Keyword validationTest new keywords via SEA before investing months in SEO.
+Within 2-4 weeks, you'll see which keywords actually drive conversions.

-- Title tag optimization: The ad texts with the highest CTR in Google Ads are excellent templates for your organic title tags
+- Title tag optimizationThe ad texts with the highest CTR in Google Ads are excellent templates for your organic title tags.

-- Landing page testing: A/B test different landing page variants through SEA and use the winning version for your organic pages
+- Landing page testsA/B test different landing page variations via SEA and use the winning version for your organic pages.

-- Search terms report: The Google Ads search terms report shows you which actual search queries users enter -- valuable insights for your content strategy
+- Search term reportThe Google Ads search term report shows you which actual search queries users enter – valuable insights for your content strategy.

-Using SEO Insights for SEA
+Leveraging SEO insights for SEA

 Conversely, your SEA strategy also benefits from SEO data:

-- Improve Quality Score: Organically well-optimized landing pages have a better user experience, which increases the Google Ads Quality Score and reduces CPC by up to 50%
+- Improve Quality ScoreOrganically optimized landing pages offer a better user experience, which increases the Google Ads Quality Score and theReduces CPC by up to 50%

-- Identify negative keywords: Google Search Console shows you which irrelevant search queries your site appears for -- you can add these as negative keywords in Google Ads
+- Identifying negative keywordsThe Google Search Console shows you which irrelevant search queries your page appears for -- you can then add these as negative keywords to Google Ads.

-- Recognize seasonal trends: Organic search data reveals seasonal patterns that you can factor into your Ads budget planning
+- Identifying Seasonal TrendsOrganic search data reveals seasonal patterns that you can consider in your ad budget planning.

-Budget Strategy: Reduce SEA Where SEO Dominates
+Budget strategy: Reduce SEA where SEO dominates

 A smart combination strategy saves budget: